Complete analysis of a realistic fiber-based quantum repeater scheme: Estimation of experimental parameter values

 The fiber-independent efficiency $\eta_0$ is harder to estimate since the collection efficiency can range from $10\rightarrow 80\%$ depending on the exact setup and how well the coupling between the cavity and the fiber has been optimized \cite{Hunger2010, Kinos2021}.
 This value should also include the efficiency of a fast ($\upmu$s time scale) and low-loss fiber switch.
 Since Er is already at $1.5$ $\upmu$m no wavelength conversion is needed, but for Nd the conversion efficiency could be in the order of $50\%$ \cite{Tanzilli2005, Sangouard2009}.
 State-of-the-art telecom detectors with low dark counts have an efficiency of $75\rightarrow 98\%$ \cite{Divochiy2008, Krutyanskiy2019, Chang2021}.
 All combined $\eta_0$ can range from roughly $5 \rightarrow 80\%$.
 Thus, without going into details about the specific setup used, which is deemed outside the scope of this article, all values of $\eta_0$ shown in Fig. \ref{fig:skr} might be relevant in the future.

 TQG errors of $5\times 10^{-4} \rightarrow 3 \times 10^{-3}$ have been predicted \cite{Kinos2021a}, but depend heavily on the excited state coherence time of the qubits.
 The initialization error depends on how the reinitialization is implemented, but we assume that it can be done with the same error probability as a TQG.
-Qubit measurement errors of around $10^{-3}$ seem feasible if buffer ions are used in the readout process \cite{Walther2015, Alqedra2023a}.
+Qubit measurement errors of around $10^{-3}$ seem feasible if buffer ions are used in the measurement process \cite{Walther2015, Alqedra2023a}.

-The spin coherence time is tens of ms \cite{Alexander2007} when running without or with a small magnetic field, around $500$ ms when dynamic decoupling pulses are implemented \cite{Arcangeli2014}, and up to six hours when dynamic decoupling pulses are used and operating at the ZEFOZ point, which requires high magnetic fields \cite{Zhong2015}. $500$ ms is in most cases sufficient as shown in Fig. \ref{fig:skr}, and it should therefore be possible to run the quantum repeater protocol without going to the ZEFOZ point.
+The spin coherence time is tens of ms \cite{Alexander2007} when running without or with a small magnetic field, around $500$ ms when dynamic decoupling pulses are implemented \cite{Arcangeli2014}, and up to six hours when also operating at the ZEFOZ point, which requires high magnetic fields \cite{Zhong2015}. $500$ ms is in most cases sufficient as shown in Fig. \ref{fig:skr}, and it should therefore be possible to run the quantum repeater protocol without going to the ZEFOZ point.
+However, the end nodes could benefit from the extended coherence time at the ZEFOZ point, allowing the build-up of a reserve of EPR pairs which can be useful for, e.g., distributed quantum computing.

 All combined, an experimental implementation of the quantum repeater network spanning $1000$ km should be able to reach secret key rates of around $10$ Hz as shown in Fig. \ref{fig:skr_error_N}(a).
 Note that the rate increases to $\sim 50$ Hz if $\eta_0$ increases to $80 \rightarrow 90\%$ as is often assumed in other works, up to $\sim 90$ Hz if also the coherence time increases to a few seconds, and several hundred Hz if the errors can be made lower.
 Therefore, future work must perform a more detailed analysis of the exact setup used to obtain better estimates of the achievable rates.